App-vNext/Polly/docs/strategies/hedging.md

 Here's the flow:

-- The strategy gets the primary context and creates a snapshot for deep cloning.
+- The strategy gets the primary context and preserves it for deep-cloning.
-- For each hedged action execution, the hedging strategy makes a deep copy of the original context.
-The deep copy has its own cancellation token designated for that execution.
-Note that the first execution (primary) uses the original resilience context, albeit with a cloned set of resilience properties.
 - After the strategy has an accepted result from a hedged action, the resilience context from the action is merged back into the primary context.
 - All ongoing hedged actions are cancelled and discarded.
 The hedging strategy awaits the propagation of cancellation.